CE Singderm® Modified Sodium Hyaluronate Gel for Injection

 Singderm® is a sterile, biodegradable, nonpyrogenic, viscoelastic, clear, colorless, homogenized gel implant.
 It consists of modified hyaluronic acid (HA) produced by bacteria, formulated to a concentration of 24 mg/ml and 0.3% lidocaine in a physiologic buffer.

 Singderm® is presented in a graduated, pre-filled, disposable syringe.
-Each box contains one syringe, an instruction leaflet and a set of labels in order to ensure traceability.
+Each box contains one syringe, an instruction for use, a set of labels.
 The contents of the Singderm® syringe are sterilized by moist heat.
-If presense, the needles are sterilized by radiation or ethylene oxide.
+If presense, the needles are sterilized by ethylene oxide.

-Singderm®is implanted to supplement the intercellular matrix and the intradermal tissue in order to restore lost anatomical structures.
+Singderm® is implanted to supplement the intercellular matrix and the intradermal tissue in order to restore lost anatomical structures.
 Its mechanism of action is based on the latest biotechnological developments in the production of injectable hyaluronic acid.
 The volume and the lifting capacity originate from the ability of hyaluronic acid to attract high amount of water, which is further increased by crosslinked process.
-The test resuts show that the product degraded a little at 12 weeks, degraded partly at 26 weeks, and almost degraded completely at 52 weeks.
+The test resuts show that the product degraded a little at 13 weeks, degraded partly at 26 weeks, and degraded completely at 52 weeks.

 4.CONTRAINDICATIONS